 - the corresponding DNN and/or S-NSSAI: this may have been provided by the AF or, alternatively, determined by the NEF using the identity of the AF.

-The NEF retrieves the UE Identifier by executing step 2 to 6 of the AF specific UE Identifier retrieval procedure described in clause 4.15.10.
+The NEF retrieves either the AF specific UE Identifier or the UE MSISDN from the UDM by executing step 2 to 10 of the AF specific UE Identifier retrieval procedure described in clause 4.15.10.
+If the AF includes the UE ID type indication which can be set either AF specific UE identifier, MSISDN or both when using then Nnef_UEId_Get service operation, the NEF retrieves the indicated UE ID type from the UDM.
+The UDM may be configured per subscriber and trusted AF to determine the UE Identifier in the GPSI form of MSISDN, when allowed and authorized by the operator, as described in clause 4.15.10A.